Editor's note: This story was last updated on Friday, April 17.

-With physical spaces closed and social distancing measures in place, local organizations and storytellers are still finding ways to connect with their regular families and new audiences through virtual programs.
+With some physical spaces closed and social distancing measures in place, local organizations and storytellers are still finding ways to connect with their regular families and new audiences through virtual programs.

 For six-year-old Fiona, her toddler brother and their mom Kelley, watching the daily storytimes posted by Make Way for Books has become part of the family's at-home learning routine.

 "Fiona loves the energy and joy that comes through from the storytime teachers," Kelley wrote in an email.
 "Thania and Fernando have a way of making kids feel included and special, as well as important to the story being told.
 That’s what makes a great children’s storyteller — actually including [the kids].
 Fiona loves answering their questions and noticing the details with them.
 It’s not like anyone is asking her for a right answer, they are sharing something they love."

 Fiona also loves spreading joy with others and was so inspired by the videos she decided to make her own storytime video, which Make Way for Books shared on its Facebook page.

 “I thought it would be fun and exciting, and most of all make people happy,” Fiona told her mom.

 Here are some of the Tucson organizations making staying at home fun and exciting for pre-K and elementary school kids until we can all meet up again.

 This Tucson early literacy organization is livestreaming daily bilingual online storytimes hosted by its skilled team of literacy specialists in a Facebook group.
 Staff are sharing some of their favorite picture books and books that parents can download for free and use to follow along with on Make Way for Books app.
 The story time also includes songs, movement activities and other ways to continue the learning at home through activities available on the app.